-2) Create a comprehensive budget for start-up costs such as ingredients, equipment, rentals (if applicable), etc., in order figure out what items are affordable based on cost per unit vs demand for those products.
+2) Create a comprehensive budget for start-up costs such as ingredients, equipment, rentals (if applicable), etc. To figure out what items are affordable based on cost per unit vs demand for those products.

 3) Determine who needs your baked goods most – friends?
 Family?
-Neighbors?
-Or would selling wholesale make more sense with large orders at lower prices but larger profit margins.
+Neighbours?
+Or would selling wholesale make more sense with large orders at lower prices but larger profit margins?

-- Make use of small step stools so they can enjoy baking with their parents.without straining themselves or being tempted by countertops that may look too inviting for climbing on top of them.
+Make use of small step stools, so they can enjoy baking with their parents, without straining themselves or being tempted by countertops that are too inviting for climbing on top of them.

-- Always make sure that handles of pots and pans are facing the inside so they don’t get caught on clothing.
+Always make sure that the handles of pots and pans are facing the inside so they don’t get caught on clothing.

 Do I need to build my own baking station?

 Whether you enjoy baking in your free time or dream of starting a career as an artisan baker, having the right tools and materials at hand can make all the difference.
-Having everything laid out neatly with a beautifully organized baking station will help to keep things organized while also improving efficiency so that every delicious bite is well worth it!
+Having everything laid out neatly with a beautifully organised baking station will help to keep things organised while also improving efficiency so that every delicious bite is well worth it!

 Whether you plan to spend your spare time eating sweet treats made from scratch or have lofty dreams of owning a bakery one day, getting equipped is just what’s needed!
-And it has never been easier than now thanks to today’s organizational solutions.
-With these new ideas put into place you can make the experience a pleasurable one.
+And it has never been easier than now thanks to today’s organisational solutions.
+With these new ideas put into place, you can make the experience a pleasurable one.
 Good luck!

 It doesn’t really matter what the counter is made from, you just want to have it organised.
 That said, if you want 4 starters you should consider getting a proofing box to keep them at a constant temperature.